nt246/NTRES-6100-data-science/analysis/lesson18-wrapup.md

 Dashboards can also be made interactive with dynamic and user-controlled displays of data through use of [Shiny](https://shiny.rstudio.com/), an R package that makes it easy to build interactive web apps straight from R.

-For an example, check out [this dynamic visualization](https://uomresearchit.github.io/r-shiny-course/) of the gapminder dataset we worked with in our last class (make sure to check out the [cool video](https://www.youtube.com/watch?v=jbkSRLYSojo) with Hans Rosling)
+For an example, check out [this dynamic visualization](https://www.gapminder.org/tools/#$chart-type=bubbles&url=v1) of the gapminder dataset we worked with in our last class (make sure to check out the [cool video](https://www.youtube.com/watch?v=jbkSRLYSojo) with Hans Rosling)

-[Here](https://rebjoh.shinyapps.io/Gapminder-app/) is a much simpler shiny app with interactive display of the same data.
+Shiny let's you create similar interactive displays.
+See for example a very simple example [here](https://rebjoh.shinyapps.io/Gapminder-app/), and materials for building a more advanced version [here](https://uomresearchit.github.io/r-shiny-course/)

 For more examples, check out the [RStudio Flexdashboard website](https://rmarkdown.rstudio.com/flexdashboard/).
 And check out [Mastering shiny](https://mastering-shiny.org/) by Hadley Wickham